Every couple wants their wedding day to be a fairy tale, so why not celebrate your marriage in a castle?

 You can enjoy drinks overlooking the lake before tucking into a delicious wedding breakfast, tailored to suit your tastes, in either the State Dining Room or the Great Hall.

 After dinner you and your guests can party the night away in the Octagon Saloon or relax in the Great Hall as a fire roars away.
-This venue is perfect for all seasons and will not be forgotten in a hurry.
+Perfect for all seasons, this venue will make for a memorable day.

 9. Hever Castle – Kent

-There are three beautiful locations to host your wedding in, including the Tudor style Astor Wing, the Hever Castle Inner Hall and Dining Hall for winter weddings, and the Italian Garden for summer celebrations.
+There are three beautiful locations to host your wedding, including the Tudor-style Astor Wing, the Hever Castle Inner Hall and Dining Hall for winter weddings, and the Italian Garden for summer celebrations.

 Five star wedding accommodation is also available to book as part of your wedding day.